brend/ocr/README.md

 ```

 ## Usage
-The script expects the path to an image file
+The script requires the path to an image file
-as its single command line argument.
+as a command line argument.

 ``` sh
 python extract_text.py assets/FarmlandinEU2.png